-SAN DIEGO (NEWS 8) - Some businesses in San Diego are offering freebies to furloughed federal workers over the weekend to provide a little relief as the partial government shutdown enters Day 21.
+SAN DIEGO (NEWS 8) - Some businesses in San Diego are offering freebies to furloughed federal workers to provide a little relief as the partial government shutdown continues.

 Inspired by his father, Eugene Lee who is a veteran and former FBI agent, Chris Lee of Carlsbad business, Real-Axis, wants to help federal government employee impacted by the shutdown.

 “I wanted to get involved because my father is a retired government employee.
 [I want to] help cover their mortgage or their rent for the duration of the shutdown.
 That is a little scary, but I am going to make that commitment.
 We are going to get through this together.”

 Federal employees furloughed can contact Carlsbad business owner Chris Lee at: Chris@reelaxis.com.
 He also also issued the call to other small businesses to step up for fellow furloughed employees.

 Brian Vincik is the general manager for Securematics High Tech Distribution Business.
 He said he was going to sponsor a federal worker’s mortgage or rent.
 “We have the capability as local business leaders to do something.
 I just imagine my dad when I think about helping.
 My father was a postal worker for 40 years.
 It was not easy.
 He worked paycheck to paycheck and sometimes worked two jobs.”